-State Rep. DAN LACKLY (Republican, Georgia): The people of this country do not want to be overrun and overtaken by illegal immigrants.
+DAN LACKLY: The people of this country do not want to be overrun and overtaken by illegal immigrants.

 But there were divisions along political and racial lines over the wisdom of the unilateral state measure.
 Here is Democrat Alicia Thomas Morgan.

-State Rep. ALICIA THOMAS MORGAN (Democrat, Georgia): Why don't these people just become citizens?
+ALICIA THOMAS MORGAN: Why don't these people just become citizens?
 Why don't they just come here legally?
 Because our immigration system is broken.
 And it must be fixed.
 Not in the State of Georgia but on the federal level.

 BLOCK: Well today the Hispanic community reacted across Georgia.
 A coalition of state Hispanic leaders called on immigrants to refrain from purchases and to stay at home from work, if possible.
 Reporter Jim Tharpe of the Atlanta Journal-Constitution told us about the action today.

-Mr. JIM THARPE (The Atlanta Journal-Constitution): The Hispanic community is not really calling it a boycott, they're calling it a day of dignity.
+JIM THARPE: The Hispanic community is not really calling it a boycott, they're calling it a day of dignity.
 And the idea is for them to flex their financial muscle and show how important they are to the economy and Georgia.